rhdtownsend/msg/docs/joss/paper.md

 # Statement of Need

-There are a wide variety of stellar spetral grids published in the astronomical literature --- examples include @Lanz:2003, @Lanz:2007,
+There are a wide variety of stellar spectral grids published in the astronomical literature --- examples include @Lanz:2003, @Lanz:2007,
 @Kirby:2011, @de-Laverny:2012, @Husser:2013, @Allende-Prieto:2018,
 @Chiavassa:2018 and @Zsargo:2020.
 However, the ecosystem of software